 - Layoffs reduce morale and increase fear in the workplace – even more than companies realize.

-From my point of view, the issue has to do with timing.
-While the average recession lasts ~11 months, it typically take 3-6 months to recognize a downturn and another 3 months to institute layoffs.
-Once severance packages, temporary declines in productivity and quality, and rehiring/retraining costs are taken into account, companies only earn a financial payback if they don’t replace workers for 18 months.
+I believe the underlying reason is timing.
+While the average recession lasts ~11 months, it typically take 3-6 months to recognize a downturn and another 2-3 months to institute layoffs.
+Once severance packages, temporary declines in productivity and quality, and rehiring/retraining costs are taken into account, companies only earn a financial payback if they don’t replace workers for at least 18 months.
 Unfortunately, by that time, the recovery is usually in full swing.

-So why do companies use layoffs if the evidence is that they don’t work?
-Erik Van Slyke blames greed by noting that cash saved via layoffs can be applied to executive compensation.
-Art Budros of McMaster University provides a less sinister explanation; a 15-year study suggests that firms are just copying the behavior of their peers.
+So why do companies use layoffs if the evidence is they don’t work?
+Erik Van Slyke blames greed, noting that cash saved via layoffs can be applied to executive compensation.
+Art Budros of McMaster University provides a less sinister explanation; a 15-year study suggests firms are just copying the behavior of their peers.

 The latter explanation rings true to me.
-Companies use layoffs to handle difficult environments because they’ve always done so in the past.
-Change management is hard.
+Companies use layoffs to handle difficult environments primarily because they’ve always done so in the past.
+After all, change is hard and therefore companies (and people) tend to avoid change.